mgardne8/Kinkajou/README.md

  * import kinkajou
  * load a csv file without headers
  * add 69 to all values in the second column
- * print all columns where column 2 < 80
+ * print all rows where column 2 < 80

 ```python
 import kinkajou as kj